 Since the famous Delta Works there are roads off the island to all directions.
 To the east Rotterdam is only 35 km away, a bustling city built on both sides of the river Maas.
 You'll find musea, theaters, restaurants, shops for everyone's tast there.

 It also has the largest harbour of Europe, outside the city to the west, made accessible by car, bike, boat and on foot: really interesting for tourists.
 Where the river ends into the North Sea is the Maasvlakte (in fact two of them), new land made in the sea; it was a wonder to see this happen.
-There are good beaches there and the very interesting Futureland infocentre makes this area accessible even over water.
+There are good beaches there and through the very interesting Futureland infocentre you can visit the working harbour over land and water.